Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

 where $q$ is the charge of the defect, $\alpha$ is the Madelung constant associated to our crystal structure, $\epsilon$ is the SiC experimental dielectric constant and $L$ is the distance between the defect and its periodic replicas.
-For the neutral $\mathrm{V}_{\mathrm{Si}}$ we have calculated $E_{\mathrm{tot}}\left[\mathrm{V}_{\mathrm{Si}}^0\right]-E_{\mathrm{tot}}\left[\mathrm{bulk}\right]$ and $\mu_{\mathrm{Si}}$ by using QE, whereas for the charged defects, for which $q$ is different from zero, we have also calculated the valence band maximum (see Eq. \ref{eq:form_en}).
-Upon structural relaxation inducing a local reconstruction around the defected site~\cite{oda2013study}, the calculated magnetization for the $\mathrm{V}_{\mathrm{Si}}^0$, $\mathrm{V}_{\mathrm{Si}}^{-1}$ and $\mathrm{V}_{\mathrm{Si}}^{-2}$ defects was the one expected for a defect with electron spin-1, 3/2 and 1, respectively~\cite{torpo1999silicon}.
+For the neutral $\mathrm{V}_{\mathrm{Si}}$ we have calculated $E_{\mathrm{tot}}\left[\mathrm{V}_{\mathrm{Si}}^0\right]-E_{\mathrm{tot}}\left[\mathrm{bulk}\right]$ and $\mu_{\mathrm{Si}}$, whereas for the charged defects, for which $q$ is different from zero, we have also calculated the valence band maximum (see Eq. \ref{eq:form_en}).
+All \textit{ab initio} calculations are based on the DFT by using the Perdew-Burke-Ezernhof implementation~\cite{perdew1996generalized} of the generalized gradient approximation for the description of the exchange-correlation functional, as implemented in the Quantum Espresso (QE) software suite~\cite{giannozzi2009quantum}. (see the Methods section for more details).
+We note here that the focus of our analysis lies on the magnetic properties of the neutral and charged silicon vacancy, whereas, for a more accurate interpretation of the electronic structure, approaches like the many-body perturbation theory or well-selected hybrid density functional theory could be useful. \\ Upon structural relaxation which induces a local reconstruction around the defected site~\cite{oda2013study}, the calculated magnetization for the $\mathrm{V}_{\mathrm{Si}}^0$, $\mathrm{V}_{\mathrm{Si}}^{-1}$ and $\mathrm{V}_{\mathrm{Si}}^{-2}$ defects was the one expected for a defect with electron spin-1, 3/2 and 1, respectively~\cite{torpo1999silicon}.
 Fig. \ref{fig:spin density} shows the spin density around the central $\mathrm{V}_{\mathrm{Si}}$, which extends until the third neighbor shell.
-This nonzero spin density is modeled and implemented in the QE-GIPAW code and allows us to go beyond the semiclassical magnetic point-dipole approximation of Eq. \ref{eq:smhyptens} (see the next section).
+This nonzero spin density is modeled and implemented in the QE-GIPAW code~\cite{varini2013enhancement} and allows us to go beyond the semiclassical magnetic point-dipole approximation of Eq. \ref{eq:smhyptens} (see the next section). \\ As we can see in Fig. \ref{fig:formation energies graph}, in which the formation energy of a $\mathrm{V}_{\mathrm{Si}}$ with different charge states is shown as a function of the Fermi level with respect to the valence band maximum (corrected with the monopole correction term given in Eq. \ref{eq:form_en_corr}), our \textit{ab initio} results demonstrate the stability of the neutral state near the valence band of 3C-SiC.
+Moreover, the presence of the monopole term widens the electrochemical potential range over which the neutral state is stable.
+These results are in good agreement with previous studies~\cite{xi2016ab,oda2013study,bockstedte2003ab}.
+Hence, the neutral silicon vacancy in 3C-SiC could potentially be stable in $p$-doped 3C-SiC systems, as for example in Al-doped 3C-SiC three gate MOSFET devices~\cite{schoner2006fabrication}.
+Within this context, in the next section the hyperfine interactions for a $\mathrm{V}_{\mathrm{Si}}^0$ and $\mathrm{V}_{\mathrm{Si}}^{-1}$ in 3C-SiC as well as for the neutral defect in 4H-SiC are calculated from first principles, noting that the $\mathrm{V}_{\mathrm{Si}}^{-1}$ state in 4H-SiC has been thoroughly studied in the literature~\cite{ivady2017identification,bockstedte2003signature,isoya2008epr,lefevre2011characterization}.
+Moreover, the ZFS tensor components of $\mathrm{V}_{\mathrm{Si}}^0$ and $\mathrm{V}_{\mathrm{Si}}^{-1}$ in 3C-SiC are also computed. \\